efm18/repertorium_la/README.md

 # Layout Analysis for Repertorium Project

+> **This code is part of REPERTORIUM project, funded by the European Union’s Horizon Europe programme under grant agreement No 101095065.**

 This repository is designed to perform layout analysis of the manuscripts from the Repertorium project.
 This is a demo that includes a simple UI in order to explain graphically the steps to follow.

 ## Usage